-Sec.
-2. That section 48-816, Reissue Revised Statutes of Nebraska, 1943, be amended to read as follows:
+Section 1.
+That section 48-816, Revised Statutes Supplement, 1987, be amended to read as follows:

 48-816.
-(1) After a petition has been filed under the previsions of section 48-811, the clerk shall immediately notify the members of the Commission of Industrial Relations, which shall promptly take such preliminary proceedings as may be necessary to insure a prompt hearing and speedy adjudication of the industrial dispute.
-The commission shall have power and authority upon its own initiative or upon request of a party to the dispute to make such temporary findings and orders as may be necessary to preserve and protect the status of the parties, property, and public interest involved, pending final determination of the issues.
-In the event of an industrial dispute between an employer and an employee or a labor organization when such employer and employee or labor organization have failed or refused to bargain in good faith concerning the matters in dispute, the commission may order such bargaining to be begun or resumed, as the case may be, and may make any such order or orders as may be appropriate to govern the situation pending such bargaining.
-The commission shall require good faith bargaining concerning the terms and conditions of employment of its employees by any employer, including school districts covered by the Nebraska Teachers' Professional Negotiations Act after all provisions of such act have been exhausted without resolution of the dispute involved.
-The commission may require the parties to an industrial dispute to submit to mediation or factfinding, and may appoint mediators or factfinders for this purpose.
-Such orders for bargaining, mediation, or factfinding may be issued at any time during the pendency of an action to LB 213 LB 213 resolve an industrial dispute.
-To bargain in good faith shall mean the performance of the mutual obligation of the employer and the labor organization to meet at reasonable times and confer in good faith with respect to wages, hours, and other terms and conditions of employment, or any question arising thereunder, and the execution of a written contract incorporating any agreement reached if requested by either party, but such obligation does not compel either party to agree to a proposal or require the making of a concession.
+(1) After a petition has been filed under section 48-811, the clerk shall immediately notify the commission, which shall promptly take such preliminary proceedings as may be necessary to insure a prompt hearing and speedy adjudication of the industrial dispute.
+The commission shall have power and authority upon its own initiative or upon request of a party to the dispute to make such temporary findings and orders as may be necessary to preserve and protect the status the parties, property, and public interest involved, of pending final determination of the issues.
+In the event of an industrial dispute between an employer and an employee or a labor organization when such employer and employee or labor organization have failed or refused to bargain in good faith concerning the matters in dispute, the commission may order such bargaining to begin or resume, as the case may be, and may make any such order or orders as may be appropriate to govern the situation The commission shall require pending such bargaining. the terms and good faith bargaining concerning of employment of its employees by any conditions employer.
+The commission shall require the parties to industrial dispute to submit to mediation or an factfinding upon request of either party and shall appoint mediators or factfinders for such purpose.
+Such orders for bargaining, mediation, or factfinding may be issued at any time during the pendency of an action to resolve an industrial dispute.
+To bargain in good faith mean the performance of the mutual obligation of shall the employer and the labor organization to meet at reasonable times and confer in good faith with respect to wages, hours, and other terms and conditions of employment or any question arising thereunder and the execution of a written contract incorporating any agreement reached if requested by either party, but such obligation does not compel either party to agree to a proposal or require the making of a concession.